Rules & REGULATIONS

 - Each studio will be designated a change room, space permitting.
 Please be advised that studios will be held responsible for any damage to venue change rooms.
 Studios may be required to share change rooms.

-- Qualifying exemption rule: Should any of the three partnering competitions-MOVE Be Dance or Fever, cancel a regional event after registration is submitted by a studio, that studio will be exempt from competing in a qualifying round for ONE National Dance Finals.
+- Qualifying exemption rule: Should any of the four competitions-MOVE Be Dance, Fever or Dance League, cancel a regional event after registration is submitted by a studio, that studio will be exempt from competing in a qualifying round for ONE National Dance Finals.